 An artist's impression of the Rosetta orbiter deploying the Philae lander to comet 67P/Churyumov–Gerasimenko in 2014.

 Rosetta is a spacecraft on a 10-year mission to catch a comet and land a probe on it.
-Launched in 2004, the spacecraft arrived at its target Comet 67P/Churyumov-Gerasimenko on Aug.
+Launched in 2004, the spacecraft arrived at its target, Comet 67P/Churyumov-Gerasimenko, on Aug.
 6, 2014.
-For our latest story on the historic arrival, visit: Europe's Rosetta Spacecraft Makes Historic Arrival at Comet.
+The lander, named Philae, made contact on Nov.
+12, 2014.

 Scientists at the European Space Agency said Philae unexpectedly bounced twice before landing on the comet when the probe's anchor-like harpoon system failed to fire.
 Philae ended up in shadow near a cliff face on the head of the 2.5-mile-wide (4 kilometers) comet, which scientists say is shaped like giant rubber duck.
 The probe fell silent on Nov.
 14, possibly forever, as its solar batteries ran out of power.

 For complete coverage on the mission, read more here: Rosetta Mission's Historic Comet Landing: Full Coverage.

 Rosetta is the first spacecraft to accompany a comet as it enters the inner solar system.
 After meeting up with the comet, it began a two-year study of the comet's nucleus and environment, observing how a frozen comet changes as it approaches the heat of the sun.
 [Photos: Europe's Rosetta Comet Mission in Pictures]